What puts someone at risk for chronic kidney disease (CKD)? Three factors play a big part:

 But did you know having a car and how far someone lives from a full-service grocery store are also factors in one’s risk for developing CKD?
 These are just a few of the conditions related to where someone is born, grows up and lives that affect a person’s health.
-They’re called Social Determinants of Health (SDOH) and they underly many of our nation’s most serious health care issues.
+They’re called social determinants of health (SDOH) and they underlie many of our nation’s most serious health care issues.

 How do SDOH impact people with CKD?
 3 examples help illustrate the problem.